cartalyst/cart/docs/usage/events.md

 Event        | Parameters        | Description
 ------------ | ----------------- | -----------
-cart.added   | $item, $instance  | When an item is added to the cart. cart.removed | $rowId, $instance | When an item is removed from the cart. cart.updated | $item, $instance  | When an item is updated. cart.cleared | $instance         | When the cart is cleared/destroyed.
+cart.added   | $item, $instance  | When an item is added to the cart. cart.removed | $item, $instance  | When an item is removed from the cart. cart.updated | $item, $instance  | When an item is updated. cart.cleared | $instance         | When the cart is cleared/destroyed.